Is 3 Days in Chiang Mai Enough?

 Three Kings Monument

+Just a short walk from Wat Chedi Luang, you’ll find the Three Kings Monument.
+This bronze statue commemorates the alliance of King Mengrai (the founder of Chiang Mai), King Ramkamhaeng of Sukhothai, and King Ngam Muang of Phayao.
 The statue sits in a large open plaza and only takes about 5 minutes to snap a quick photo.
-If you’re interested in local history, the Lanna Folklife Museum is nearby and is worth visiting.
-We enjoyed it when we visited once, though it does add a couple of hours to your day if you choose to include it.
+If you’re keen on local history, the Lanna Folklife Museum is right nearby, we enjoyed it when we visited, though it does add a couple of hours to your day if you choose to include it.

 Tha Phae Gate